HaYom: Establishment

 The Gahal party consisted of the Herut movement, a political party in Israel which owned a newspaper called Herut, and the Israeli Liberal Party, which was affiliated with the newspaper HaBoker.
-In 1965, the two newspapers were merged into HaYom.
+Following the merger of the parties in 1965, the two newspapers were replaced by HaYom, which began publication on 11 January 1966.

-The editorial board and printing of the newspaper were located at Metzudat Ze'ev in Tel Aviv.
-On the 4th floor was the newspaper system, on the number three linotype machines, the printing manager's room, and the proofreaders' room.
+The editorial offices and printing facilities were located at Metzudat Ze'ev in Tel Aviv.
+On the fourth floor were the newspaper's editorial offices, along with three Linotype machines, the printing manager's room, and the proofreaders' room.
 The printing press was an independent economic entity called "Citadel Printing, Ltd.", and was located in the basement.
-The edited material was lowered with a pinch at the end of a rope that was dropped into the order room and the layout tables through an opening in the ceiling.
+The edited material was lowered using a clip attached to the end of a rope that was dropped into the order room and the layout tables through an opening in the floor.

 The first issue of HaYom was published on Tuesday, January 11, 1966, and cost 35 agorot to purchase.
 Its last publication was on December 14, 1969.
 The newspaper's budget manager was Avraham Eldan.
 Its editorial archive has not been preserved, but all its issues are located in the Jabotinsky Institute Archives.